Usagithecutie/The-Scribe/replit.md

 - **2025-01-21**: Added global sidebar for book and navigation access across all pages
 - **2025-01-21**: Completed book content with Section II (Letting Go) and Final Section
 - **2025-01-21**: Implemented AppLayout component for consistent global navigation
+- **2025-01-21**: MAJOR UPDATE: Fixed all critical issues and added new features:
+  - ✅ Added complete Section V "You Are A Poem" with full poetic content
+  - ✅ Updated book title to "You Are A Poem And The World Is Reading You" throughout app
+  - ✅ Fixed theme system - proper dark/light mode switching now works correctly
+  - ✅ Added image support to rich text editor using @tiptap/extension-image
+  - ✅ Completely redesigned book reader with Wattpad-style interface
+  - ✅ Fixed sidebar placement - now only on document dashboard as requested
+  - ✅ Enhanced navigation flow and UI consistency across all components

 ## User Preferences
 - Clean, modern UI with glass morphism design